yangchenlarkin/Monstra/README.md

 // Alternatively, you can use an asynchornic block to create MonoTask

+// Multiple execution patterns - only one network request
+// Note: All executions benefit from MonoTask's execution merging

 // Execute with async/await
 let result1: Result<Data, Error> = await networkTask.asyncExecute()
 switch result1 {